yuvalmGS/gigaspaces-wiki-jekyll/tutorials/java-tutorial-part9.markdown

 {%endhighlight%}
 The example above removes 100(takeMultiple) AuditRecord objects from space at a time and writes them into Cassandra.
 The archive operation is performed on the bean that implements the ArchiveOpertaionHandler interface, in this case the CassandraArchiveOperationHandler bean.

 {%note%}Only Space Documents are supported for the event template.
-You can still write POJOs to the space, but the {{@EventTemplate}} used for taking objects from the space must be a SpaceDocument.{%endnote%}
+You can still write POJOs to the space, but the `@EventTemplate` used for taking objects from the space must be a SpaceDocument.{%endnote%}

 ### Attribute Mapping
 By default when serializing object/document properties to column values, the following serialization logic is applied: